patheros/PathSetManuals/modules/Spork.md

 3. **Left Audio Output** - Left Audio output for effect.
 4. **Right Audio Output** - Right Audio output for effect.
 5. **Mode Select** - Select which effect is in use.
 Current effect indicated by lights.
-6. **Mod A Knob** - Paramater A for the selected effect.
+6. **Mod A Knob** - Parameter A for the selected effect.
 See mode descriptions for more details.
 7. **Mod A CV** - Modulates Mod A knob.
 8. **Mod A Attenuverter** - Modifies CV for Mod A knob.
-9. **Mod B Knob** - Paramater B for the selected effect.
+9. **Mod B Knob** - Parameter B for the selected effect.
 See mode descriptions for more details.
 10. **Mod B CV** - Modulates Mod B knob.
 11. **Mod B Attenuverter** - Modifies CV for Mod B knob.
 12. **Grain Size Knob** - Controls size of each grain being played in the effect.